blocky/basm-go-sdk/example/README.md

 - Go (see go.mod for version)
 - Tinygo v0.34.0
 - jq
-- Block Attestation Service CLI (see shell.nix for version)
+- Block Attestation Service CLI (see shell.nix bkyas_version for version)